-Water testing in the Coorong is being undertaken weekly to understand how the situation is progressing and to inform any potential future management options.
+Water testing in the Coorong continues to be undertaken weekly to understand how the Karenia mikimotoi situation is progressing and to inform any potential future management options.
 Government agencies, including DEW, PIRSA, the Environment Protection Authority (EPA) and SA Health continue to monitor the situation.